Nikki Bella Living With Sister Brie & Daniel Bryan In Wake Of John Cena Rift

-When it was announced that Nikki Bella had gotten engaged to longtime love John Cena, the wrestling world in general — and WWE fans in particular — were alternately overjoyed that one-half of the Bella twins found her longtime mate, and aghast that said longtime mate was WWE diva John Cena.
+When it was announced that Nikki Bella had gotten engaged to longtime love John Cena, the wrestling world in general — and WWE fans in particular — were alternately overjoyed that one-half of the Bella twins found her longtime mate, and aghast that said longtime mate was WWE superstar John Cena.

 And when it was subsequently announced that John Cena and Nikki Bella were no longer together — and had, in fact, called off their engagement — fans were heartbroken for the former Dancing With The Stars competitor.